platform-experience/advanced-branding-editor/README.md

 - Reset a variable back to it's default state using the Reset button.
 - Upload new images and replace them.
 - Portal select dropdown allows filtering.
+- Each variable group can have a different "Search" string, meaning that a different page can be shown rather than just the home page.
+This is helpful when the variable you're editing isn't used on the home page.

 Screenshots
 -------------------

 <img src="screenshot.png">

+The below took about a minute and a half, with no code, to dramatically change the branding of a completely custom portal.
 <img src="abe.png">

 Installaton